 A little more than a year ago I set a goal to try new types of workouts, those included Bikram yoga and Pure Barre.
 I finally made the Pure Barre goal happen when a studio opened just last month in Rocky River, Ohio.
-Today I want to share a little bit about my Pure Barre experience and help you prepare a bit for your first class.
+Today I want to share a little bit about my Pure Barre experience in this Pure Barre Review (and how this class differs from Barre3) and help you prepare a bit for your first class.

 Pure Barre Review

-When I showed up for class, the instructor knew it was my first time because of a new student note in their system.
+When I showed up for class and to write my Pure Barre review, the instructor knew it was my first time because of a new student note in their system.
 She was super helpful with telling me what supplies I would need and where to sit.
 One aspect of Pure Barre I immediately appreciated was I didn’t have to bring anything.
 A water bottle is optional, if you like.
 As an avid yogi, I’m used to lugging my yoga mat and yoga towels around.
 Pure Barre is really simple.

 Classes are fast-paced and you will probably feel a bit behind or lost when you first go.
 After a few classes I started to get a hang of the moves and cues.
 If you feel that way you are not alone!
 Lori (who owns the local studios by me) said she is hoping to offer some free tutorial classes in the near future called “Breaking Down the Barre,” which sound super helpful, so keep an ear out for that.

-I didn’t sweat much at all but I felt some major muscle burn during the classes.
+I didn’t sweat much at all during my Pure Barre review but I felt some major muscle burn during the classes.
 You perform very small movements over and over.
 I felt incredibly weak most of the time!
-Despite all my running and yoga, there are clearly muscles in my body that don’t get worked out very often.
+Despite all my running and yoga practice, there are clearly muscles in my body that don’t get worked out very often.
 Pure Barre will fill that void.

 Classes are all 60-minutes each and you are in and out in no time.
 It helps to show up early though so the instructor can start right on time.
 If you are new, don’t try going two days in a row.
 You will be way too sore to do so!